 With the help of hundreds of supporters, volunteers and staff, they planted 42,000 trees on this block, taking about three years.
 ‘We put in lots of different species that will grow fast and establish a canopy’, he explained.
 ‘I just need to establish a basic forest.
 Birds and animals then come in, drop seeds, and it takes care of itself.’
 He spotted a cassowary poo on the ground and bent over to examine it.
 It was full of Blue Quandong seeds.

-Returning to the main road, Golly pointed out various species of fruit that had fallen on the roadside, telling me that this is where he collects a lot of his seeds to propagate in the nursery.
+Returning to the main road, Golly pointed out various species of fruit that had fallen on the roadside, telling me that this was where he collected a lot of his seeds to propagate in the nursery.

 He showed me two more blocks further along that he helped restore back when he was with the Australian Rainforest Foundation.
 Some sections he said were just large fields of a tall, tough grass when they started.
 Now it’s all thick forest.